jsdoc2md/dmd/test/md/lodash.md

 ```
 <a name="_.detect"></a>
 ###_.detect(collection, [predicate], [thisArg]) ⇒ `*`
-Iterates over elements of `collection`, returning the first element that
+Iterates over elements of `collection`, returning the first element
-the predicate returns truthy for.
+`predicate` returns truthy for.
 The predicate is bound to `thisArg` and
 invoked with three arguments; (value, index|key, collection).

 If a property name is provided for `predicate` the created "_.pluck" style